machadi/PDL_1920_groupe-7/README.md

 been done by the students of Master degree from last year.
+It's goal is to extract as many relevant tables from wikipedia links. the output format is csv.
+After analysis of the program we have listed thise following problems:
+* difference between the results of the extraction methods Indeed, html extraction provides more tables than wikitext extraction.
+* criteria for selecting relevant tables not refined

-It's goal is to extract as many relevant tables from wikipedia links. the output format is csv. like any project we have several differents version and the purpose of this it's to improve it, from version to version over time to make it more powerful and better than the others versions.
+Like any project we have several differents version and the purpose of this it's to improve it, from version to version over time to make it more powerful and better than the others versions.
-* the current objective is to have a better extractor than the other versions by adding others criteria for selecting the relevant tables to be extracted and setting up automatic tests that will show the quality of the extractor and also its weaknesses.
+* the current objective is to have a better extractor than the other versions.

 ## Getting Started
 clone https://github.com/manuc352/PDL_1920_groupe-7 for development and testing purposes